MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/design/script-enforcement.md

 WDAC will put **interactive PowerShell** into Constrained Language Mode if any WDAC UMCI policy is enforced and *any* active WDAC policy enables script enforcement, even if that policy is in audit mode.
 To run interactive PowerShell with Full Language rights, you must disable script enforcement for *all* policies.

-For more information on PowerShell language modes, see [About Language Modes](/powershell/module/microsoft.powershell.core/about/about_language_modes).
+For more information, see [About Language Modes](/powershell/module/microsoft.powershell.core/about/about_language_modes) and [Constrained Language Mode](https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/).

 ### VBscript, cscript, and jscript